Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Introduction

 Our contribution is to combine the best of both worlds.
 Specifically, we adopt the MPS/TT representation as an ansatz to represent the solution, and we conduct its time evolution by incorporating short-time Monte Carlo simulations.
 This integration of methodologies allows us to capitalize on the advantages offered by both approaches, leading to improved performance and broader applicability in solving high-dimensional PDEs.
-The improvement is two-folds, \begin{enumerate} \item From the viewpoint of improving tensor network methods, we simplify the application of a semigroup $G$ to a MPS/TT $ G \phi$ via Monte Carlo simulations.
-While the application of $G$ using Monte Carlo is efficient, one needs a fast and accurate method to estimate an underlying MPS/TT from the random walkers.
-To address this requirement, we employ a recently developed parallel MPS/TT sketching technique, proposed by one of the authors, which enables estimation of the MPS/TT from the random walkers without the need for any optimization procedures. \item From the viewpoint of improving Monte Carlo methods, we propose a novel approach to perform walker population control, via reducing the sum of random walkers into a low-rank MPS/TT.
-Furthermore, the MPS/TT structure possesses the capability to function as a generative model, enabling the generation of fresh samples from the solution. \end{enumerate}

-We demonstrate the success of our algorithm by providing compelling demonstrations in both statistical and quantum mechanical scenarios for determining the transient solution of parabolic type PDE.
-In particular, we use our method to perform Langevin dynamics and auxiliary-field quantum Monte Carlo for systems that do not exhibit 1D orderings of the variables.
+The improvement is two-folds, \begin{enumerate} \item From the viewpoint of improving tensor network methods, we simplify the application of a semigroup $P$ to an MPS/TT $P \phi$ via Monte Carlo simulations.
+While the application of $P$ using Monte Carlo is efficient, one needs a fast and accurate method to estimate an underlying MPS/TT from the random walkers.
+To address this requirement, we employ a recently developed parallel MPS/TT sketching technique, proposed by one of the authors, which enables estimation of the MPS/TT from the random walkers without the need for any optimization procedures. \item From the viewpoint of improving Monte Carlo methods, we propose a novel approach to perform walker population control, by reducing the sum of random walkers into a low-rank MPS/TT.
+In the context of quantum Monte Carlo, we observe a reduced variance in simulations.
+Furthermore, when it comes to probabilistic modeling, the MPS/TT structure possesses the capability to function as a generative model \cite{ruthotto2021introduction}, enabling the generation of fresh samples and conditional samples from the solution. \end{enumerate} We demonstrate the success of our algorithm in both statistical and quantum mechanical scenarios for determining the transient solution of parabolic type PDE.
+In particular, we use our method to perform Langevin dynamics and auxiliary-field quantum Monte Carlo for systems that do not exhibit 1D orderings of the variables, for example, 2D lattice systems.
+We further provide convergence analysis in the case of solving the Fokker-Planck equation, which demonstrates variance error that does not suffer from the curse of dimensionality.